ProgrammerAL/Presentations-2025/orlando-code-camp-2025/presentation.md

 ---

-# Why a Pit of Success?
+# What does a "Pit of Success" get us?

 - Guard Rails
+  - Uniformity
 - Shift-Left
 - More work now, less work later